xNanochip/gameservers/README.md

 ## Scripts
 STRTA: or Scripts To Rule Them All:
-- `script/helpers.sh`: Contains an useful collection of shared functions.
+- `.scripts/helpers.sh`: Contains an useful collection of shared functions.
+- `.scripts/ci.sh`: Master script for running ci.
+- `.scripts/_1-pull.sh`: Updates the repository in it's current directory with master
-- `script/build.sh`: Compiles any uncompiled `.sp` plugin and (if given a git reference) any `.sp` in need of an update.
+- `.scripts/_2-build.sh`: Recursively compiles any uncompiled `.sp` plugin in it's current directory and (if given a git reference) any `.sp` in need of an update.